How to run

 Monitor scenario execution jobs on the cluster.

-Continuously displays how many jobs have finished (completed or failed), how many are currently running, and how many are still pending.
+Displays progress per run: how many jobs have finished (completed or failed), how many are running, and how many are pending for each run.

 This is intended for monitoring jobs created by